huskyhania/minishell/README.md

 3. User input is validated, tokenized and used to populate a syntax tree.

 4. Double and single quotes are handled exactly as in bash and environment variables are expanded (when necessary).
+You can test quotes with in quotes or see how expansion behaves with single and double quotes.

-The nodes of syntax tree contain information about the command (or commands), as well as input and output redirections (if any).
+5. The nodes of syntax tree contain information about the command (or commands), as well as input and output redirections (if any).

-[Recursion is used to traverse the syntax tree] and execute commands in order they were provided in by the user (from left to right).
+6. Recursion is used to traverse the syntax tree and execute commands in order they were provided by the user (from left to right).

-Environment variables are inherited from the original shell you run the program in, and stored in a linked list, but you can also add and delete them freely, as well as run the shell without any.
+7. Environment variables are inherited from the original shell you run the program in, and stored in a linked list, but you can also add and delete them freely, as well as run the shell without any.
+You can safely try to expand non-existent variables.

-Our minishell has several builtin commands: echo (and echo -n), export, unset, env, cd, pwd and exit.
-They behave exactly as in bash, handle redirections, etc.
+8. Our minishell has several builtin commands: **echo** (and echo -n), **export, unset, env, cd, pwd** and **exit**.
+They behave exactly as in bash, handle redirections, etc. Their behaviour mimics bash also when it comes to a pipeline of commands.

-[Signal handling of SIGINT, SIGQUIT and EOF is implemented] and its behaviour reflects bash both when testing single commands, a pipeline of commands and heredocs.
+9. Signal handling of SIGINT, SIGQUIT and EOF is implemented and its behaviour reflects bash both when testing single commands, a pipeline of commands and heredocs.

-User is able to create multiple heredoc files, both for single and multiple commands.
+10. User is able to create multiple heredoc files, both for single and multiple commands.

-Exit codes mimic those in bash and reflect the order of operations.
+11. Exit codes mimic those in bash and reflect the order of operations.

-Error messages are informative and bash-like, they encompass file descriptor issues, syntax errors, ambiguous redirections, permissions, commands not found, among others.
+12. Error messages are informative and bash-like, they encompass file descriptor issues, syntax errors, ambiguous redirections, permissions, commands not found, among others.

-No memory or file descriptor leaks were ever found ;)
+13. No memory or file descriptor leaks were ever found ;)

+## ⚠️ Known limitations:

+- No support for wildcard expansion (`*`)
+- No logical operators (&&, ||)